 While proposed by vivo in R2-2002618, it is proposed that RAN2 should clarify whether transmitting SRS for positioning is allowed when the UE is not in Active Time.

 First, we should consider for SP positioning SRS and Periodic SRS and discuss whether they should be transmitted when the MAC entity is not in Active Time.
-In [R2-2002618], it was proposed to follow the behavior of SRS-Resource transmission, periodic or semi-persistent SRS for positioning is not transmitted when the UE is not in Active Time.
+In [R2-2002618], it was proposed to follow the ehaviour of SRS-Resource transmission, periodic or semi-persistent SRS for positioning is not transmitted when the UE is not in Active Time.

 Question2: Does company think that SP and Periodic Positioning SRS should be transmitted during MAC entity not in Active time?